bhowe/ai_prompts/README.md

 # ai_prompts

+My Prompts

+My goal is to build a new SaaS application.
+To do this, I need to build something that my users will find valuable.
+My ideal users are #insert target market#  with 5M+ - 50M annual revenue who primarily work with #insert technology#  and are concerned with #topic#.
+Please use the Jobs-To-Be-Done framework to outline the key features and benefits that would appeal to this target market. #Tobias Zwingmann

 Prompts to dig deeper

 What are the historical roots of this topic?
 Understanding the history and evolution of a topic provides valuable context and helps identify patterns or trends that have emerged over time.